Marijuana Addiction

 Smokers report feeling agitated, irritable, anxious, angry, restless, depressed and have difficulty sleeping.

 Some marijuana users trying to quit complaining of having the same type of withdrawal symptoms.
-The degree or intensity of withdrawal symptoms may vary depending on:

-Into Action Recovery Society offers evidence-based, quality addiction treatment for marijuana.
+Into Action Recovery offers evidence-based, quality addiction treatment for marijuana.
 If you or a loved one is struggling with trying to stop using cannabis, know that we are here to help you get free.

 One of the first steps is to have an assessment completed so we can get a clearer picture of what’s going on in your life, including how and when you’re using marijuana.
 From there, we will create a unique, personalized treatment plan to help you get free from addiction and go on to create the kind of life you truly desire.